 Quality assessment: Newcastle-Ottawa Scale (NOS) was applied to evaluate the quality of cohort and case-control studies.
-NOS has three major domains: comparability, observed outcome, and selection of the patient based on this criterion, the articles that scored 6 and above were included in the study.
-The scores of 4-5 were considered a moderate risk of bias, and scores below 4 were regarded as a high risk of bias.
+NOS has three major domains: comparability, observed outcome, and patient selection.
+Based on this criterion, the articles that scored six and above were included in the study.
+The scores of 4-5 were considered a moderate risk of bias, and scores below four were regarded as a high risk of bias.
 The minimum score in this criterion was 0, and the maximum score was 9 (Table 2, 3).
-Based on this criterion, the articles that scored 6 or above were classified as good-quality articles (11).
+Based on this criterion, the articles scored six or above were classified as good quality (11).
 Two independent reviewers performed the quality assessment, and if there were any differences in opinion, it was resolved by discussion.

 Data were analyzed using Stata software (version 13.1).
-Finally, the heterogeneity index between studies was determined by the I2 and Q Cochran test.
-Heterogeneity is interpreted as mild if the I2 value is < 25%, moderate if the I2 ranges from between 25% to 50%, severe if the I2 is between 50% and 75%, and highly severe if the I2 is >75%.
+Finally, the I2 and Q Cochran test determined the heterogeneity index between studies.
+Heterogeneity is interpreted as mild if the I2 value is < 25%, moderate if the I2 ranges from 25% to 50%, severe if the I2 is between 50% and 75%, and highly severe if the I2 is >75%.
 The significance level was considered to be less than 0.05.
 A random or fixed effect model was used to report data based on heterogeneity level.

 Table 2.
-Quality score of the cohort studies included in the systematic review based on the Newcastle Ottawa Scale
+The quality score of the cohort studies included in the systematic review based on the Newcastle Ottawa Scale

-Assessment items Heinrich et al. (11) Milde-Busch et al. (12) Sudan et a1.
-(13) Söderqvist et al. (14) The exposed cohort is truly representative of the average condition of the exposed population 1 1 1 1 The non-exposed cohort is taken from the same population as the exposed cohort. ? ?
-1 1 Confirmation of exposure using a reliable file/structured interview 1 1 1 1 Comparability of cohorts based on gender and age 1 1 1 1 Comparability of cohorts based on other factors 1 1 1 1 independent and blind assessment of outcomes/ reliable data 1 1 1 1 Adequacy of the follow-up period for the occurrence of consequences 1 1 1 1 Full follow-up of all samples 1 1 1 1 The improbability of creating bias with the origin of missing samples - - - - Total score 7 7 8 8
+Scale Assessment items Heinrich et al. (11) Milde-Busch et al. (12) Sudan et a1.
+(13) Söderqvist et al. (14) The exposed cohort is genuinely representative of the average condition of the exposed population 1 1 1 1 The non-exposed cohort is taken from the same population as the exposed cohort. ? ?
+1 1 Confirmation of exposure using a reliable file/structured interview 1 1 1 1 Comparability of cohorts based on gender and age 1 1 1 1 Comparability of cohorts based on other factors 1 1 1 1 independent and blind assessment of outcomes/ reliable data 1 1 1 1 Adequacy of the follow-up period for the occurrence of consequences 1 1 1 1 Complete follow-up of all samples 1 1 1 1 The improbability of creating bias with the origin of missing samples - - - - Total score 7 7 8 8